eclab/flow/README.md

 ## Donations

-Donations are welcome via Paypal.
+Donations are welcome via Paypal to my email address (sean@cs.gmu.edu).

 ## About